Day 1: Chiang Mai – Lampang – Phrae

 Vongburi House and Khum Chao Luang

-After breakfast, visit Wat Chom Sawan, one of our favourites.
-A group of migrant Tai Yai, or Shan, teak workers constructed this attractive temple in the early 20th century.
+After breakfast, visit Wat Chom Sawan, one of our favorites.
+A migrant Tai Yai, or Shan, teak workers constructed this attractive temple in the early 20th century.
 People regard Wat Chom Sawan as one of the best examples of its kind remaining in Thailand.
-After this we will visit the Vongburi House Museum and the Khum Chao Luang, another interesting museum.
-The Vongburi House is perhaps the most beautiful example of a European-Asian style teak wooden mansion.
-It dates back from the late 19th-early 20th century during which time Phrae was a center of the teak industry.
+After this, we will visit the Vongburi House Museum and the Khum Chao Luang, another interesting museum.
+The Vongburi House is perhaps the most beautiful example of a European-Asian-style teak wooden mansion.
+It dates back from the late 19th-early 20th century, during which Phrae was a center of the teak industry.

 Old missionary houses

-Just as Lampang the city was a centre of teak logging.
+Just as Lampang, the city was a center of teak logging.
 We will visit the teak museum, the former office of one of the logging firms on the Yom River.
 Right on the Yom River was the former office of the Forestry Department.
-Unfortunately they demolished this iconic building which led to an enormous public outcry.
+Unfortunately, they demolished this iconic building which led to an enormous public outcry.
 The Fine Arts Department tries to reconstruct the original building.
 We will have a look at the progress.
-Next we will visit the two 100-year old missionary houses of which one has been restored.
+Next, we will visit the two 100-year old missionary houses of which one has been restored.
 The US Consulate in Chiang Mai financed the restoration.
-Unfortunately the second house is in very poor state.
+Unfortunately, the second house is in a deplorable state.
 Both houses were originally located on the Yom River before it changed its course.

 Day 3 – Phrae – Nan

 Wat Prathat Cho Hae